 Washington DC passed a ban that was to become effective in Fall, 2021.
 However, after a great deal of business community opposition, DC passed the Non-Compete Clarification Amendment Act of 2022 in July 2022 “to clarify which provisions in workplace policies or employment agreements will not violate the law’s restrictions on the use of non-compete provisions and agreements…[,]” among other clarifications.

 The original ban—the Ban on Non-Compete Agreements Amendment Act of 2020—states that “[n]o employer operating in the District of Columbia may request or require any employee working in the District of Columbia to agree to a non-compete policy or agreement.”
 The prohibition applies only to non-competes entered on or after the Act’s applicability date; thus, existing non-competes are exempted.

 However, the amendment dialed back several restrictions that were contained in the original ban.
 The new amendment limits non-compete agreements to “highly compensated employees,” permits certain anti-moonlight restrictions, and resolves protections for employers’ confidential and proprietary information.
 Interestingly the amendment defines “non-compete provision” as one that “prohibits an employee from performing work for another for pay or from operating the employee’s own business.”

 💡 Think about different scenarios and how the aforementioned provisions could play out.
 Will businesses find a way around the provisions so that they can continue to use non-competes?
 What will happen to moonlighting or anti-moonlighting provisions?

-📖 Read the District of Columbia’s Ban on Non-Compete Agreements Amendment Act of 2020.
-Does it answer all of your questions? 💡 Answer the following:
+📖 Read the Read the District of Columbia’s Ban on Non-Compete Agreements Amendment Act of 2020 and the District of Non-Compete Clarification Amendment Act of 2022.
+Does the Act and the subsequent Amendment Act answer all of your questions? 💡 Answer the following: